 The Morane Saulnier project was a long and challenging one but it presented a lot of excitement and joy.
 The restoration took 4 years to complete after which the aircraft became the first of type on the UK Register.

 This exceptional vintage aircraft has been invited and flown with pride into prestigious events such as the RAF Cosford Airshow and the Shuttleworth Collection at Old Warden.
-Invitations have been received for Old Warden in 2017 and the Goodwood Revival 2017 and indeed, the new owner of this easily maintained continental W670 engine aeroplane will have the privilege to display its crowd pleasing design.
+Invitations have been received for Old Warden and to the Concours d'elegance at Heveningham Hall in 2018 and indeed, the new owner of this easily maintained continental W670 engine aeroplane will have the privilege to display its crowd pleasing design.
 The easy, single pilot operation of the aircraft will allow the new owner to fulfil these commitments.